spatie/myray.app/docs/getting-started/installation.md

 weight: 1
 ---

-Ray helps you debug your web application easier and faster.
-It's a companion app available for Mac, Linux, and Windows, and supports common languages and frameworks as PHP, Laravel, WordPress, JavaScript and Node.js.
+Ray helps you debug your application easier and faster.
+It's a desktop app available for Mac, Linux, and Windows, and supports many different languages and frameworks, including PHP, Laravel, WordPress, JavaScript and Node.js.

 ## Install the Ray application

 You can give Ray a try by downloading [our free trial](https://myray.app/).
 After installing the application, link your app with Ray by installing the right package give it a try by running your first calls.
 Enjoying Ray?
 Get full access to the app by [purchasing a license](https://spatie.be/products/ray).

-Find download links to the Ray application for our support platforms below:
+Find download links to the Ray application for our supported platforms below:

 * [macOS (Apple Silicon)](https://spatie.be/products/ray/download/macosAppleSilicon/latest)
 * [macOS (Intel)](https://spatie.be/products/ray/download/macosIntel/latest)